xecronix/BuilderZebra/README.md

 - Tools must respect **context**, **intent**, and **judgment**.
 - Assumptions must be replaceable with **rules**.
 - Builders should never repeat themselves twice.
 If they do, it’s time to write a rule.
+- **If you modify a generated file by hand, it's a signal.**
+  **A signal that a rule is missing, broken, or unclear.**
+  **Every manual touch is a clue on how to teach the tool to be smarter next time.**

 ---